Sanjulaarora/Schedulrr/README.md

 ## Usage

-1. Sign up or log in using Clerk for a secure authentication process.
+1. Sign up or log in using **Clerk** for a secure authentication process.
 2. Once logged in, access your personalized dashboard with a unique link for public meeting bookings.
-3. Manage your meetings, availability, and automatically create calendar events with Google APIs.
+3. Manage your meetings, availability, and automatically create calendar events with **Google APIs**.
 4. Receive email invitations for scheduled meetings.

 ## Contributing